-HDD is an underground construction method which uses a horizontal directional drill to create a bore hole in places trenching is not suitable.
+HDD is an underground construction method which uses a horizontal directional drill to create a bore hole in places where trenching is not suitable.

-The ability to use HDD, as well as the length of time needed for drilling, depends on geology and other land conditions.
+The ability to use HDD, as well as the length of time needed for drilling, depends on ground and other land conditions.

-Ceotechnical and environmental investigations will help determine where HDD will be used.
+Findings from our geotechnical and environmental investigations will help determine where HDD will be used.

-LAYINC OF THE CABLES
+LAYING OF THE CABLES

-The land cables will be installed in lengths ranging from 800 to 1,300 metres.
+The land cables will be installed in lengths of approximately 1200 metres.

 The cable lengths will be connected at joint bays, which are below ground engineered concrete pits.
-Joint bays are approximately 12 metres long, 2.5 metres wide and 2.5 metres deep, buried at least 0.5 metres below the surface.
-Where possible, joint bay locations will be selected in consultation with land owners to reduce impacts.
+Joint bays are approximately 12 metres long, 2.5 metres wide and 2.5 metres deep, buried at least 0.5 metres below the grounds surface.
+Where possible, joint bay locations will be selected in consultation with landholders to reduce impacts.

-The construction corridor and other access areas will be reinstated and rehabilitated following construction.
+The construction corridor and other access areas will be reinstated and rehabilitated following construction and inline with Property Management Plans, developed between Marinus Link and its landholders.